druleton/druleton/bin/docs/hooks.md

 ## Documenting hooks
-A hook extends the functionality of a skeleton command.
+A hook extends the functionality of a druleton command.
 Some hooks can support extra options or need extra description and examples.

-The skeleton supports extending the documentation of the skeleton commands by creating the proper help files within the `config/bin/src/help` directory:
+Druleton supports extending the documentation of the build-in commands by creating the proper help files within the `config/bin/src/help` directory:

 ### Command description